pagkly/Zed/Investopedia3/Self-Employment.md

 The self-employed person will pay the employer and the employee portion of Social Security and Medicare taxes.
 Those who make less than an annual net profit of $400 are exempt from paying taxes on that income.2

-The [gig economy](https://www.investopedia.com/terms/g/gig-economy.asp), a phenomenon that emerged with digitalization, includes everything from Uber drivers to dog walkers to consultants.
+The [[gig economy]](https://www.investopedia.com/terms/g/gig-economy.asp), a phenomenon that emerged with digitalization, includes everything from Uber drivers to dog walkers to consultants.
 There are upsides and downsides to being a gig worker.
 The advantages are, of course, flexibility and control, but the disadvantages are that there is no guarantee of work, the pay is often low, and there are no employee benefits such as sick leave or a healthcare plan.
 Gig workers must be disciplined when it comes to paying taxes because they do not receive W-2s and must handle all tax withholding independently.